 Deciding whether or not to repair with experts or replace yours will depend on a number of factors.
 Ones that are rather old or improperly sized should generally be replaced, while new model boilers that haven’t seen a lot of wear should be repaired.
 There are a number of signs you might have boiler service problems but whether you’re using a steam boiler or a new hydronic setup, our experts can perform boiler repairs.

 - No heat: Could be the thermostat is set too low (which you can fix yourself), but it could be broken parts or too little water.

 - Strange sounds: Could be the result of air in the system, pressure problems, or parts that are about to fail.

 - Leaking: The seal might be worn out, you might have a leak in a pipe, or there could be problems with internal parts.

 These are just a few of the many problems you might have with your boiler.
-When you choose Howell Mechanical Co., we’ll take the time to find the root of the problem, then help you decide whether repair or replacement is your best option.
+When you choose the experts at Howell Mechanical Co. here in Winnipeg, we’ll take the time to find the root of the problem, then help you decide whether repair or replacement is your best option.
 Don’t be kept out in the cold in the winter - give us a call.